chris-pearce/scally/utilities/README.md

 ## Namespace

-All utility classes and silent placeholder selectors should be prefixed with `u-` so that they're easily identifiable.
+All utility classes and utility silent placeholder selectors should be prefixed with `u-` so that they're easily identifiable.

 ## Demo's